 Dry van shipping is the most common type of freight transportation in the US.
 Dry van trailers, or enclosed box trailers, could be described simply as a box on wheels with doors in the back.

 These vehicles are versatile in terms of freight shipments, both for local and over-the-road routes.
 Dry vans are used for moving non-perishable foods and beverages, textile and clothing items, plastic and building products.

 Dry van trucking is often chosen for their convenience: In addition to being large and versatile, they protect cargo from bad weather, potential damage, and theft.
 They’re used for both full-truckload as well as LTL shipments—full truckloads can be scheduled with custom pick-up and delivery specifications, while LTL shipments can benefit from lower pricing thanks to freight consolidation.

-No matter what kind of trucks your company uses, 24-hour commercial truck roadside assistance programs cover your employees while they’re on the road.
+No matter what kind of trucks your company uses, 24-hour commercial semi-truck roadside assistance programs cover your employees while they’re on the road.